We are pleased to welcome nominations for the 2017 Emerging Investigator Lectureships for ChemComm and Chem Soc Rev.

 • Shortlisted candidates will be asked to provide a brief supporting statement summarising their key achievements, highlighting the impact of their work and justifying why they deserve the specific lectureship for which they have been entered.

-• Recipients of each lectureship will then be selected and endorsed by a joint selection panel composed of members of each journal’s Editorial Board.
-Winners of the lectureships will be announced in spring 2016.
+• Recipients of each lectureship will then be selected and endorsed by a selection panel composed of members of each journal’s Editorial Board.
+Winners of the lectureships will be announced in the first half of 2017.